Major addition: “Test Tools,” incorporated 12/13/2015.

 Many boats with two 125V, 30A shore power inlets are wired so that “house” circuits are fed from one of the inlets and heat pump circuits are fed from the other inlet.
 However, some boat manufacturers have heat pumps wired to both of the incoming shore power circuits.
 In many cases, regardless of how their compressors are wired, heat pumps share a single 125VAC raw water circulator pump across multiple incoming shore power services.
 In normal operation, any time any of the multiple heat pumps aboard comes “on,” the shared raw water circulator also comes “on.”

-The wiring to a shared circulator pump needs to be handled in a way that does not interconnect (bridge, commingle) the two shore power neutral circuits on the boat.
-A mechanical relay or electronic controls are needed to avoid bridging the two incoming shore power neutrals.
+The shared circulator pump is activated when any of the individual heat pumps call for heat or cooling.
+The pump itself is energized via a controller [black box] that contains either mechanical relays or electronic switching.
+The design of the controller must be handled in a way that does not interconnect (bridge, commingle) the two shore power neutral circuits on the boat.
 If the neutrals are bridged together aboard, that will cause a leakage fault that will trip shore power ground fault sensors.

 TOPIC: Neutral-to-Ground Connection Incorrectly Made At A Household Appliance

 Some household appliance manufacturers, and some residential electricians, connect the neutral wire of the appliance to the green safety ground wire at the appliance.
-That practice is generally obsolete today.
-It has it’s roots in older (1940s and 1950s) residential systems where there was no safety ground in the residential wiring.
-So, grounding the neutral at the appliance provided some protection from some kinds of faults.
+That practice has it’s roots in older (1940s and 1950s) residential systems where there was no safety ground in the residential wiring.
+I system without a safety ground, attaching the neutral to the appliance frame at the appliance provided some protection from some kinds of faults.
 Today, that condition is called a “phantom ground.”
-In modern residential systems, it is an NEC code violation and on a boat, it is a violation of ABYC E-11, in both cases because it results in a man-made ground fault.
+In modern residential systems, it is an NEC code violation, and on a boat, it is a clear violation of ABYC E-11, in both cases because it results in a man-made ground fault.
 If the affected appliance is permanently wired into the boat’s electrical system, this condition will always and continually trip a pedestal ground fault sensor.
 It does not matter if the appliance is powered on, nor does it matter if the circuit breaker feeding the device is set to “on.”
 If the appliance is pluggable, physically removing the plug from the receptacle will clear the fault.

 TEST TOOL(S) AND TECHNIQUES: